-Independent study mentorship represents one of higher education's most powerful yet underutilized tools.
-When a faculty member guides a student through a self-directed research or creative project, the relationship goes far beyond typical classroom instruction.
-This one-on-one dynamic produces outcomes that lecture halls cannot replicate: deeper learning, stronger retention, and students who see themselves as capable contributors to their fields.
+When a faculty member guides a student through a self-directed research or creative project, the relationship produces outcomes that lecture halls cannot replicate: deeper learning, stronger retention, and students who see themselves as capable contributors to their fields.

 Yet faculty spend remarkably little time on this work.
-Studies show professors dedicate only 2-6% of their weekly hours to one-on-one student mentoring.
-The reasons are predictable: competing demands, unclear institutional rewards, and the simple fact that mentoring is labor-intensive.
+A 2017 analysis found professors dedicate only 2–6% of weekly hours to one-on-one student mentoring.
+The reasons are predictable: competing demands, unclear institutional rewards, and the labor-intensive nature of mentoring.
 For university leadership seeking to strengthen undergraduate research programs, understanding how faculty mentor effectively is the first step toward building systems that support this work.

 What Sets Mentoring Apart from Teaching